smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-notification-and-restore-function-for-unexpected-exception-error.md

 2. Addition of restore process after unexpected exception/error occcured

 #### 1. Addition of notification process when unexpected exception/error occurs
-App crash and app kill are the two types of causes for unexpected exception/error.
+App crash and app kill are the two types of causes for an unexpected exception/error.
 App crash refers to the unexpected exception/error due to design while launching the app.
-On the other hand, app kill refers to the swipe out operation by user or termination by the system while the app is running.
+On the other hand, app kill refers to the swipe out operation by the user or termination by the system while the app is running.

 <b>a) App Kill</b>